Jason Belmonte: 2023: 15th major championship

-On 19 March 2023, after failing to make the champions rounds of the first five tournaments, Belmonte climbed the stepladder as the #6 seed to win his 31st PBA title and fifteenth major at the PBA Tournament of Champions.
+On 19 March 2023, after failing to make the championship round in the first five tournaments, Belmonte climbed the stepladder as the #6 seed to win his 31st PBA title and fifteenth major at the PBA Tournament of Champions, defeating top seed E. J. Tackett 246–179 in the championship match.
 With this victory, he became the first person in PBA history to win this event four times.